 Like any other museum does, Ellis Island offers different tours of the Great Hall and other major spots.
 If you think that tours are a thing that only tourists do (...hence the name “tourist), then you aren’t alone.
 Fortunately, my sister in law found something different, and it made our trip to the Island completely worth it.

 As I mentioned in my last post, Ellis Island was the major immigration hub for the United States.
 But eventually, the government just…stopped using the Island, abandoning it in 1954 when the Immigration and Naturalization Service closed their offices and moved to Manhattan.
 With the help of the National Park Service and the Statue of Liberty/Ellis Island Foundation, the Great Hall was restored to its original appearance.
-Of course, there’s an entire other half of the Island…
+But what about the other half of the island?

 That was the first surprise for me during the Ellis Island Hard Hat Tour – I didn’t even realize that there was another part of the Island to explore!
 The Hard Hat Tour (HHT) is a 90-minute tour that takes you to select areas of the Hospital Complex, including the laundry building, contagious disease ward, and the doctors’ quarters.
 Because this part of the island is literally in its original condition, you have to wear a hard hat and practice caution.

 New York City is home to so many abandoned sites.
 It’s always surprising to me that so many places are just left to decay, especially since space in the city comes at such a premium.
 I love seeing pictures of urban decay (my dream is to…legally get to North Brother Island), so this tour was a completely unexpected treat!
 This half of Ellis Island simply hasn’t been restored yet, and your ticket cost goes towards the restoration and preservation of the south side buildings.